Hyundai Eon: Safety

 Models available in the Philippines (before 2016 MY) are sold with airbags on the top-spec GLS variant but not on the GLX (starting 2016 MY) and GL variant.
 However, in the Indian market, a driver's side airbag is standard on Sportz and Magna+ (1.0 L) variants, and optional on Era+ and Magna+ (0.8 L) models.

-In 2016, tests conducted by Global NCAP awarded the Eon for India (without airbag and with no ABS) with a 0-star rating (similar to Latin NCAP 2013).
+In 2016, tests conducted by Global NCAP 1.0 awarded the Eon for India (without airbag and with no ABS) with a 0-star rating (based on Latin NCAP 2013).
 Many entry-level competitors sold in the Indian market also achieved this rating.
 Driver protection was rated as poor and front passenger protection was rated marginal (albeit with possible danger of knee impact).

 Discontinuation

 In August 2018, Hyundai Motor India Pvt.
 Ltd announced that the Eon will be discontinued by the end of September 2019, as the car is not compliant with new safety regulations that will be implemented in October 2019 and the Bharat Stage VI emissions regulations that will be enforced in April 2020.
 Its replacement, the third generation Santro, had been released before the festive season of 2018.

-The last Hyundai Eon rolled off the line on May 3, 2019, at the Hyundai Asia Resources Inc. Manufacturing Plant in Santa Rosa, Laguna.
-The China-built Reina sedan serves as the Eon's replacement in the Philippine market.